On a simple model for describing convection of the rotating fluid: integrability, bifurcations and global dynamics: Integrability analysis of the GD model

-In spite of its simple form, the Glukhovsky-Dolzhansky system (\ref{I1}) admits rich dynamics and has been intensively investigated, see \cite{gb0,gb1,gb2,gb3} and the references therein.
-However, this system has never been studied from the integrability point of view.
-The main purpose of this work is to cover this gap and to investigate the integrability of system (\ref{I1}).
-The investigation of integrability for systems of differential equations has been one of significant topics not only in mathematics but also in physics.
 Generally, a system of differential equations is integrable if it possesses a sufficient number of first integrals (and/or other tensor invariants) such that we can solve this system explicitly.
 Hence we could obtain its global information and understand its topological structure \cite{dd2,dd3}.
 Furthermore, non-integrability of the system also seems necessary for better understanding of the complex phenomenon \cite{in1,in3}.
 However, to study the integrability of a given system is not an easy task, since there is no any effective approach to determine the existence or nonexistence of first integrals.

-In this paper, we aim to study the integrability of system (\ref{I1}) in the framework of Darboux integrability theory.
-Darboux integrability theory plays an important role in the integrability of the polynomial differential systems \cite{dar1,dar2,dar3,dar4,dar5}, which helps us find first integrals by knowing a sufficient number of algebraic invariant surfaces (the Darboux polynomials) and of the exponential factors, see \cite{d1,d2,d3,d4,d5} for instance.
-Moreover, it can also help us make a more precise analysis of the global dynamics of the considered system topologically \cite{dd1,dd2}.
-In addition, let us mention that the Darboux integrability of the Rabinovich system, 3D forced-damped system and \emph{D2} vector field, which are similar but different from the Glukhovsky-Dolzhansky system (\ref{I1}), have been studied in \cite{si1,si2,si3,si4}.
-These systems admit a common structure: the original is the equilibrium point, symmetry with respect to certain coordinate axis, only three cross nonlinear terms $\{yz,xz,xy\}$.
-In the appendix, we provide some linear rescaling of time and coordinate to show the Glukhovsky-Dolzhansky system (\ref{I1}) can be transformed into the Rabinovich system or 3D forced-damped system or \emph{D2} vector field only when the parameters satisfies some conditions: $C=-2AR_a$ or $\sigma=1$ or $Ra=C=0$ respectively.
+In this paper, we aim to study the integrability of the GD model in the framework of Darboux integrability theory.
+Darboux integrability theory plays an important role in the integrability of the polynomial differential systems \cite{dar1,dar2,dar3,dar4,dar5}, which helps us find first integrals by knowing a sufficient number of algebraic invariant surfaces (the Darboux polynomials) and of exponential factors, see \cite{d1,d2,d3,d4,d5} for instance.
+Moreover, it can also help us make a more precise analysis of the global dynamics of the considered system topologically \cite{dd2,dd1}.

-The main result of this paper is as following. \begin{theorem}{Theorem} The following statements hold for the Glukhovsky-Dolzhansky system (\ref{I1}).\\ (a.)
-It has no polynomial first integrals.\\ (b.)
-It has no Darboux polynomials with non-zero cofactors.\\ (c.)
-It has no exponential factors.\\ (d.)
-It admits no Darboux first integrals. \end{theorem}